Men it’s time to get on top of your healthTuesday, 15 June 2021

 Men who sleep seven to eight hours a night have about 60 per cent less risk of a fatal heart attack than those who sleep five hours or less.

-Getting in at least 30 minutes of moderate physical exercise daily, is arguably the most important thing you can do to reduce the risk of or help to manage virtually all chronic diseases, simultaneously.
+Thirty minutes of moderate physical exercise daily, is one of the most important thing you can do.
+It reduces the risk of and help to manage virtually all chronic diseases, simultaneously.
 Being physically active is helpful for both mental and physical states, with inactive men being 60 per cent more likely to suffer from depression than those who are active.

 Leading a sedentary lifestyle has been proven to have significant negative impacts on your health.
 Break up periods of sitting during the day and try not to sit for longer than 60 minutes at a time.